MilaNLProc/mila-website-backend/content/authors/elisa_bassignana/_index.md

 - Researchers
 ---

-**Elisa Bassignana** is a Postdoctoral Research Fellow at the [NLPnorth](https://nlpnorth.github.io/) research group at the [IT University of Copenhagen](https://en.itu.dk/) and an affiliated member at the [Pioneer Centre for Artificial Intelligence](https://www.aicentre.dk/).
+**Elisa Bassignana** is a Postdoctoral Research Fellow at [Bocconi University](https:\\www.bocconi.it/) and at the [NLPnorth](https://nlpnorth.github.io/) at the [IT University of Copenhagen](https://en.itu.dk/), and an affiliated member at the [Pioneer Centre for Artificial Intelligence](https://www.aicentre.dk/).
 Her research interest lies at the intersection between Natural Language Processing and Computational Social Science.
-Specifically, she's interested in analyzing social phenomena through the lens of language, by using NLP technologies.
-During her PhD, she worked on developing computation systems for Information Extraction with strong abilities to generalize over unseen data sources and label spaces.
-More specifically, she worked on cross-domain Relation Extraction.
-Before that, she worked in the field of Computational Social Science (hate speech and personality detection).
+Specifically, she's interested in analyzing the impact of generative AI on society, including on social stratification.
+During her PhD, she worked cross-domain Relation Extraction.
+Before that, she worked on hate speech detection and automatic personality classification.

-Elisa serves as part of the [EACL Student Board](https://eacl.org/general/#officers) and has co-organized the [EACL Student Research Workshop 2023](https://sites.google.com/view/eacl2023srw).
+Elisa served on the [EACL Student Board](https://eacl.org/general/#officers) and has co-organized the [EACL Student Research Workshop 2023](https://sites.google.com/view/eacl2023srw).